-Are you one of the millions of people who have started diet programs?
-If you are then you are also likely part of the 70-80 percent who drop out and do not finish.
-If you have finished a program then please never tell yourself you don't have willpower or motivation EVER AGAIN.
-With only 20% of people completing programs and even less reaching their desired goal, you are the minority.
-You may be thinking... but I DO lack willpower.
-"I got lazy and didn't maintain my results."
+Are you one of the millions of people who have started a diet/lifestyle/exercise/ or health program?
+If you are then you are also likely part of the 70-80 percent who drop out and do not finish or the 95% who regain the weight they lost or more within 3 years of completion.
+If you have started one of these programs even once then please never tell yourself you don't have willpower, motivation, time or that you are lazy EVER AGAIN!
+With only 20% of people completing programs and even less reaching their desired goal, you are a complete rock star for even attempting something so strict and depleting.

 You may be afraid to start again with your goal, and it may feel paralyzing in how far you have to go to get to where you want to be.
 You may tell yourself...

 "what's the point, I've tried so many times, and I always end up right back where I started - or worse."

 "I'm done trying, it is hard and exhausting and I feel like crap every time I do."

 "It is what it is, this is who I am."